 Collaboration is one of the biggest selling points of cloud storage for a business, so it’s important to consider how a given solution will help your team work together.
-What tools do vendors offer, beyond basic file sharing?
+Both vendors offer collaboration tools that extend beyond basic file sharing.

-Both vendors perform pretty well in this category.
+Box and Dropbox perform well in this category.
 First, they both offer flexible sharing options including link sharing, invite-only sharing, and external sharing.
 Second, they both enable teams to collaborate in real time using team or group folders.
 Users can comment on files, work directly from Outlook, and access their storage account through native mobile apps for most devices.
 Not only that, but both vendors have built-in file recovery and versioning to keep users from losing their work.

 Both platforms integrate with Office 365, DocuSign, and other content apps.

-Obviously, neither of these products are designed to be a full-fledged project management solution.
+Obviously, neither of these products are designed to be a fully-fledged project management solution.

 Almost every business has a system or set of systems that support their core business operations.
 In sales, this might be a CRM database.
 In the medical field, it might be an EHR system.
 Whatever the case, it’s crucial that your file management tools integrate seamlessly with your enterprise software.
 That means you need to be able to upload, download, and sync files from directly within the application.